Dyalog/HMon/docs/HMON.md

 If a UID is specified it will appear in every message that is sent.

 Messages will continue at the requested frequency until either a new request is made (which will supersede any already established) or a [`StopFacts`](#stopfacts) message is sent.

-**Note:** polling messages may occasionally stop when the interpreter is waiting on an external event such as a file operation, `⎕NA` call, etc.
-It is currently also a limitation that polling messages may also stop when the interpreter is inactive - that is, when it is not running APL code or responding to external input such as HMON requests or keyboard events.
+**Note:** polling messages may occasionally stop when the interpreter is waiting on an external event such as a file operation, `⎕NA` call, etc.  It is currently also a limitation that polling messages may also stop when the interpreter is inactive - that is, when it is not running APL code or responding to external input such as HMON requests or keyboard events.

 ### StopFacts

 A `StopFacts` message will stop polling messages from being sent.

-A UID should not be included in the message.
+A UID may not be included in the message.

 Example: